AUDENCIA Business School

 The Master in European & International Business Management (EIBM) is taught in English, French and Spanish and let students study in 3 countries during your Master.

 Taught by international professors as well as professionals from the field, using novel and active teaching and learning approaches, students will also benefit from Audencia career consultants and the strength of Audencia alumni network.

 Nantes (France) or Nantes, Bilbao, Bradford for EIBM or Nantes, Cognac for Cognac and Spirits Management

 Click on the timer to watch the answer.

-Is this program for creatives or for managers who work with creatives?
+Is the entrepreneurship in creative economy a program for creatives or for managers who work with creatives?

-What is concrete professional value and outcome of this degree?
+What is the concrete professional value and outcome of the creative economy degree?
 Would it help me get a job in a business, or is it more for freelancers and entrepreneurs?

 Your site for supply chain management promises “exciting projects with top corporations.”
 Like what?